devesh-anand/devesh-anand.github.io/_drafts/do-less-to-do-more.md

 One year forward, you look at the list and realise you hardly completed any tasks in it, but still you keep on adding more goals(and tasks) to it.
 You want to be a doctor(or engineer), writer, guitarist, gamer, activist and can't afford to miss the upcoming series, because FOMO.
 Eventually you become overwhelmed with all the expectation you have with yourself.
 You realise you are nowhere near to achieving any of your goals.
 Honestly, this was inevitable.
 You can't do everything, and this is one really important issue that is often neglected(and ignored).

 The common(and deadly misconception) today is: *"More productivity means more work"*.
 Well the more one works, the more productive one will be, right?
 Wrong.
 It's a trap.
 Productivity is about efficient work, not *"more"* work.

-There an interesting psychology experiment that was carried out years ago(you should definitely try it on your friends and family too).
-*(Below is an example)*
-You suggest an person to have dinner together, and ask them,
-"Which restaurant would you like to eat at?"
-Now the interesting thing is, the person is likely to answer, "Wherever you say."
-Now let's make some changes to the question,
-"Which restaurant would you like to eat at?
-The one near the school, or the one at the shopping mall?"
-Now there are really high chances that the person will make a choice between the given two choices.
-The point I tried to make was, more(or unlimited) number of choices are not a good option.
-When you have ten things to do in a day, chances are you will hardly do any of them, but instead if you had just three things to do, you would likely do at least two of them(with maximum efficiency).

 <hr>
 <h3>80/20 rule (<a href="https://en.wikipedia.org/wiki/Pareto_principle" target="_blank"><u>Pareto principle</u></a>) :</h3>